Cross Data Center Replication (XDCR)

 Cross Data Center Replication (XDCR) allows data to be replicated across clusters that are potentially located in different data centers.

-Cross Data Center Replication (XDCR) replicates data between clusters: this provides protection against data center failure, and also provides high-performance data-access for globally distributed, mission-critical applications.
+Cross Data Center Replication (XDCR) replicates data between a source bucket and a target bucket.
+The buckets may be located on different clusters, and in different data centers: this provides protection against data-center failure, and also provides high-performance data-access for globally distributed, mission-critical applications.

-XDCR replicates data from a specific bucket on the source cluster to a specific bucket on the target cluster.
 Data from the source bucket is pushed to the target bucket by means of an XDCR agent, running on the source cluster, using the Database Change Protocol.
 Any bucket (Couchbase or Ephemeral) on any cluster can be specified as a source or a target for one or more XDCR definitions.
+Note, however, that if an Ephemeral bucket configured to eject data when its RAM-quota is exceeded is used as a source for XDCR, not all data written to the bucket is guaranteed to be replicated by XDCR.
+(See Buckets, for information on ejection.)

 Cross Data Center Replication differs from intra-cluster replication in the following, principal ways: